Battle of St. Matthew's Day: Military situation in 1217

-Planning the Campaign Against Riga
+Planning of the campaign against Riga

 In August, the Estonians sent many gifts to the Russians and requested them to join a new military campaign against the forces of Riga.
 Svjatoslav Mstislavich, who had meanwhile become the new prince of Novgorod, agreed to gather troops together with Prince Vladimir Mstislavich of Pskov and other princes, and to march to Estonia.

 The campaign in Estonia was led by the elder of Sakala, Lembitu, who is referred to by Henry of Latvia with the title princeps ac senior, which in Henry's usage likely signifies a war leader.

 At Lembitu's invitation, a large force of 6,000 men gathered by the Navesti (or Paala) River, likely near a river crossing close to the present-day village of Navesti.
 This army was composed of warriors from Sakala, Läänemaa, Harjumaa, Järvamaa, Revala and Virumaa Of the larger counties, only the men of Ugandi and Saaremaa did not join.

 Scholars have suggested several reasons for the absence of the Saaremaa islanders, who had previously led major military actions in Estonia.
 The suggestions include the belief that Novgorod forces would not arrive in time, fear of losing their leadership status to rivals from Sakala, or possibly a plan to sail to the Daugava River and join the others there (it is likely that the campaign was originally planned in that direction).

 The people of Ugandi, on the other hand, may have come into conflict with the other Estonians due to having fought on the side of the Germans during the Battle of Otepää.

 The number of 6,000 warriors mentioned in the Livonian Chronicle of Henry is not considered unrealistic; it may well represent the maximum number of troops that could be gathered from those counties.

 The Estonians rejoiced and sent word across all of Estonia, calling for the gathering of a great and powerful army.
 They assembled in Sakala, by the river called Pala (now known as the Navesti River).
 Their leader and elder, Lembitu, summoned all the men from every county.
 And from Läänemaa, Harjumaa, Virumaa, Revala, Järvamaa, and Sakala, they came to him.
 Their number was six thousand...